 Students are encouraged to wear their House shirt on carnival days.
 If House shirts are not worn, then the College Sports Uniform must be worn.

 Full College Sports Uniform or team uniform must be worn on representative days

 Sports Uniform items are not to be worn with the formal uniform.
 Sports Uniform may only be worn to the College on sport day or on excursions where it is specified.
 Primary students may also wear their Sports Uniform on PE days.
 Secondary students must change into their Sports Uniform for PE classes (even in Period 1) and must change back into their formal uniform immediately after their PE lesson (even in Period 5).

 Uniforms must be kept clean and in good repair.
 Garments may not be worn with holes or tears in them.
 Significant damage to any item of uniform will require the item being replaced.

-Underwear must not be visible at the neckline, the sleeve or the waist, with the exception of students in ELC to Year 2 who may wear a plain white long-sleeved shirt or skivvy under their formal uniform or sport shirt in winter.
+Underwear must not be visible at the neckline, the sleeve or the waist, with the exception of students in ELC who may wear a plain white long-sleeved shirt or skivvy under their formal uniform or sport shirt in winter.
 A plain white singlet may be worn in summer or a plain white V-neck T-shirt may be worn in winter.
 Coloured T-shirts or T-shirts with designs on them must not be worn as underwear.
 Girls must not wear coloured underwear that is visible through their blouse.